50 MHz Receiver based on MC3372

 Background

 I need a simple solution for receiving narrow band FM signals.
-I have found a circuit MC3371/MC3372
+I have found a circuit MC3371/MC3372 wich is very simple circuit to handle.

-wich is very simple circuit to handle.
 I wanted to build a receiver wich can handle all kinds of signals.
+I both want to receive audio and data.

 To increase the sensitivity, I have added a dual gate input FET amplifier.